 Program and lecture notes will become available on Moodle.

 Please register via IS-Academia.
 Post-docs should contact [email protected]

 1) To know the standard methods available for chemical analysis in a TEM.

 2) To understand the image contrast formation in scanning transmission electron microscopy (BF, DF, HAADF).

 3) To understand physical processes behind X-Ray analysis in a TEM.

 4) To understand the physical processes behind Electron Energy Loss spectrometry in a TEM.

 5) To assess applicability of each of the technique presented, depending on the problem to be solved.

 6) To be able to understand a paper using one of those technique .

-This intensive course is intended for researchers who are potential new users of transmission electron microscopes and have followed the introductory doctoral course on TEM or have already a good background in conventional transmission electron microscopy.
+This intensive course is intended for researchers who are potential new users of transmission electron microscopes and have followed the introductory doctoral course on TEM (or equivalent) or have already a good background in conventional transmission electron microscopy.
 It will provide them with a basic understanding of the methods, relying on an explanation of the physics at play.